fredericbonnet/helena/docs/src/helena-dialect/logic.spec.md

 #### Control flow

-If a script expression returns a result code othen than `OK` then it should be propagated properly to the caller.
+If a script expression returns a result code other than `OK` then it should be propagated properly to the caller.

 - `return`